peteroupc/MailLib/docs/PeterO.Mail.Message.md

 A message object if this object's content type is "message/rfc822" , "message/news", or "message/global", or null otherwise.

+### GetDate

+    public int[] GetDate();

+Gets the date and time extracted from this message's Date header field.

+<b>Returns:</b>

+An array containing eight elements.
+Returns null if the Date header doesn't exist, if the Date field is syntactically or semantically invalid, or if the field's year would overflow a 32-bit signed integer.
+If an array is returned, each element of the array (starting from 0) is as follows:.

 ### GetHeader

     public string GetHeader(